At St. John's Church of England Primary School, Hindley Green, our sense of belonging in school, Church and the community enables all to flourish.

 I honestly cannot recommend the Toddler Group enough.
 My children absolutely love it.
 There is always something different to do/ explore and they love the singing/ dancing at the end and helping to tidy up.

-Congratulations to this week's SATRS OF THE WEEK for their amazing attitudes to learning.
-Keep up the good work!
+Congratulations to this week's STARS OF THE WEEK for their amazing attitudes to learning!
+Keep up the good work.
+QUEST Trust